29 January 2026 — Q&A Update

 Q. Will the short stories be published?

 A. They all conform to a theme.
 One of two themes, actually.
-Eventually they'll be collected into two books of related short stories.
-In the meantime, I'm offering them one at a time to publications, entering them in contests, using them to perhaps direct traffic to this site.
-The best I'm hoping for is to make a shortlist or two.
+Eventually they'll be collected into volumes.
+I've sent some of the stories to publications, hoping to perhaps direct interested readers to this site.
 (Edited to add: one of these stories, A Lost World, has been posted here in its entirety.)

 Q. So then, someone clicks on a link and arrives here.